zarstensen/obsidian-latex-math/docs/README.md

 ## [LaTeX Math (`lmat`) Environments](LMAT_ENV.md)

-The most important function of the **LaTeX Math** environment is to reset definitions throughout ones note.
+The most important function of the **LaTeX Math** environment is to reset definitions throughout one's note.

-But the **LaTeX Math** environment have many other powerful features, which this section also goes through.
+The **LaTeX Math** environment also has many other powerful features, which this section covers.

-This section provides and overview of the purpose of **LaTeX Math** environments, as well as how to use the `lmat` code block.
+This section provides an overview of the purpose of **LaTeX Math** environments and how to use the `lmat` code block.

 ## [Contributing](CONTRIBUTING.md)